|

 particular Jewish men were not representing Jesus when they were trying to

 cast out demons.
-They were
+Jesus had not

-work, and it won’t work today.
-It
+didn’t work, and it won’t work today.

-of Jesus” is all about.
-They
+the name of Jesus is all about.

-significance, when in fact it doesn’t.
+special significance, when in fact it doesn’t.

-You don’t have to end a prayer by saying, “in the name of
+You don’t have to end a prayer by saying, in the name of

-men, 7 in all, tried to cast a demon out of a man using this formula and
+verse 15 we see that these men, seven in all, tried to cast a demon out of

-the spirit answered them by saying, “Jesus we know, and Paul we have
+a man using this formula and the spirit answered them by saying, "Jesus

-heard of, but who are you”.
-Then
+we know, and Paul we have heard of, but who are you".

-They ran from the house where they were, naked and bleeding.
+the house where they were, naked and bleeding.

 Suffice to say, we should take demon possession seriously.
 In